-The Government has assured us that if you wear breast prostheses, you will be treated sensitively and your privacy will be protected.
-You should not be asked to remove your breast prostheses or raise your clothing to show any prosthesis you are wearing.
+The Australian Government has assured us that if you wear a breast prosthesis, you will be treated sensitively and your privacy will be protected.
+You should not be asked to remove your breast prosthesis or raise your clothing to show any prosthesis you are wearing.

-If you are travelling internationally and are wearing breast prosthesis, or carrying one in your hand luggage, you may like to carry a letter from your doctor explaining the prosthesis, in case you are questioned during the security screening process.
+If you are travelling internationally and are wearing a breast prosthesis, or carrying one in your hand luggage, you may like to carry a letter from your doctor explaining the prosthesis in case you are questioned about it.

-Also, you may like to let the security staff know before you are scanned so that they can be sure to treat you discreetly.
+You may also like to let the security staff know before you are scanned so that they can be sure to treat you discreetly.
 You can ask to speak privately with a female staff member if you wish.